How 2020’s Stressors Are Affecting Community Health (Webinar)

 That’s right, 2020’s many issues can affect your physical health by causing unwanted stress and anxiety.
-In this program, you’ll join UCF’s Dr. Elena Cyrus as she shares more about how stress is linked to your health and what coping strategies you can practice for healthy living, all information based on her many years of research.
-Dr. Cyrus will be joined by her colleagues Dr. Makella Coudray and Dr. Rachel Clarke who will add their perspective and expertise to this enlightening conversation.
+In this program, UCF’s Dr. Elena Cyrus shares more about how stress is linked to your health and what coping strategies you can practice for healthy living, all information based on her many years of research.
+Dr. Cyrus is joined by her colleagues Dr. Makella Coudray and Dr. Rachel Clarke who add their perspective and expertise to this enlightening conversation.

-By participating in this program, you can expect to:
+By watching this program, you can expect to:

 - Learn about the social and economic determinants that influence health disparities in at-risk communities.

 - Identify and discuss macro and individual factors contributing to health.